-Most homeowners choose to stay with their current mortgage lender because they think that the mortgage renewal process in Ottawa for a lower mortgage rate is too difficult and too time consuming.
+Most homeowners choose to stay with their current mortgage lender because they think that the mortgage renewal in Ontario for a lower mortgage rate is too difficult and too time consuming.

-When your mortgage term comes to an end, if you still owe a balance, you will be required to renew your mortgage in Ottawa for another term.
-If you want to ensure that all your financial goals are met, I recommend taking a proactive approach to the mortgage renewal process in Ottawa.
+When your mortgage term comes to an end, if you still owe a balance, you will be required to renew your mortgage in Ontario for another term.
+If you want to ensure that all your financial goals are met, I recommend taking a proactive approach to the mortgage renewal process in Ontario.

-The entire process for mortgage renewal in Ottawa involves the following steps:
+The entire mortgage renewal process in Ontario involves the following steps:

 - Start searching 4 months prior to the end of your mortgage term.